nlpub/hyperstar/README.md

 ## Reproducibility

 We prepared the Docker image [nlpub/hyperstar](https://hub.docker.com/r/nlpub/hyperstar/) that contains the necessary dependencies for running our software.
-Also, we published the datasets produced in the research paper mentioned above.
+Also, the datasets produced in the research paper mentioned above are published on ZENODO: <https://doi.org/10.5281/zenodo.290524>.

 [![ZENODO][zenodo_badge]][zenodo_link] [![Docker Hub][docker_badge]][docker_link]